Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 No, no, no.

-So it'll make more sense.
+It'll make more sense.

 I want you guys to actually go through the court document here.

-We're gonna go through the criminal complaint.
+We're going to go through the criminal complaint.

-Now, again, the criminal complaint was filed on I think September 29th, okay?
+Now, again, the criminal complaint was filed on, I think, September 29th, okay?

 The same day that they made this announcement right here.